 The second phase covered a more diverse range of topics including: Salvation and the Church, 1986; The Church as Communion, 1991; Life in Christ: Morals, Communion and the Church, 1993; The Gift of Authority, 1999, and culminating in the publication of Mary: Grace and Hope in Christ in 2005.

-ARCIC is working on the theme of the Church local and universal, and how the Church comes to discern right ethical teaching.More
+ARCIC III continues its work with dialogue on how the Church comes to discern right ethical teaching.More